Australia has one of the highest reported rates of acute rheumatic fever (ARF) and rheumatic heart disease (RHD) in the world.

-There are at least 15.6 million people with RHD worldwide and, annually, over 230 000 people die from the disease.
-There are another 1.9 million people with a history of ARF and 470 000 new cases are diagnosed every year.
-These figures, however, are likely to be an underestimate of the true burden of the disease.
+Globally, there are at least 15.6 million people with RHD, and annually, over 230 000 people die from the disease.
+It is estimated that there are another 1.9 million people who have had ARF and 470 000 new cases are diagnosed every year.
+These figures are likely to be an underestimate of the true global burden of the disease.

 Our research focus:

-- To test whether a model of care designed to optimise health systems and community resources improves adherence to secondary prophylaxis for RHD
+- To test whether a model of care designed to optimise health systems and community resources improves adherence to secondary prophylaxis for ARF

-- To understand why ARF converts to RHD in some people.
-Many Indigenous Australians will get group A streptococcus infections but only some will develop RHD.
-Launched in 2012, RHD Genetics is a collaborative study into the role genetics plays in the disease’s presence and progression
+- To understand why ARF progresses to RHD in some people.
+Many people will experience group A streptococcus infections but only some will develop RHD.
+Launched in 2012, RHD Genetics is a collaborative study investigating the role genetics plays in the presence and progression of ARF and RHD

-- To provide an evidence base to improve clinical care and outcomes for women with RHD in pregnancy and for their babies
+- To provide an evidence base on which to improve clinical care and health outcomes for women with RHD in pregnancy and for their babies

-- To find markers in the blood that can be used to rapidly and accurately diagnose ARF so people can get the treatment they need as soon as possible
+- To find markers in the blood that can be used to rapidly and accurately diagnose ARF, so that people can receive treatment as soon as possible

-- To establish the prevalence of RHD in high-risk Indigenous Australian children and to compare the findings with children at low risk for RHD and to determine the accuracy of cardiac auscultation in detecting echocardiographically- confirmed RHD
+- To establish the prevalence of RHD in high-risk Indigenous Australian children and compare the findings with children at low risk for RHD, and to determine the accuracy of cardiac auscultation in detecting echocardiographic- confirmed RHD

 - To provide direct program support and conduct research under the World Heart Federation RHD Pacific and International Program, including: